authelia/authelia/docs/content/en/configuration/notifications/smtp.md

 {{< confkey type="boolean" default="false" required="no" >}}

 For security reasons the default settings for Authelia require the SMTP connection is encrypted by TLS.
 See [security] for more information.
 This option disables this measure (not recommended).

+### disable_starttls

+{{< confkey type="boolean" default="false" required="no" >}}

+For security reasons the default settings for Authelia require the SMTP connection do use STARTTLS when is available.
+See [security] for more information.
+This option disables this measure (not recommended).

 ### disable_html_emails